WHATS HOT

 -Ensure that you simply introduce new things slowly and in little doses.

 When you start to introduce your baby to semi-solid foods, it’s important to make sure they are hungry but not too famished by mealtime.
-The first semi-solid food my kids ate was iron-fortified baby rice cereal mixed with either formula or breast milk.
+The first semi-solid food my ate was iron-fortified baby rice cereal mixed with either formula or breast milk.

 After introducing puréed vegetables, I began to introduce fruits, then meats as the infant gets older and can start chewing with both their upper and lower teeth.
 It’s important to introduce a variety of foods so that the growing infant can explore different tastes and textures.
 If they reject something, don’t give up and try again in a month or two.
 Who knows, they might take to it the second time around!

-Even though home-made baby food is the best option, not all parents have the time to make it.
+Even though home-made baby food is the best option, not all have the time to make it.
 However, there are several great commercial baby food selections now available on the market that are almost as .
 Baby food producers understand that parents need wholesome baby food for their infants.
-There are now several all-natural baby food options available to parents which are healthy and safe alternatives to home-made.
+There are now several all-natural baby food available to parents which are healthy and safe alternatives to home-made.

 Previous Article